ncss-tech/soil-range-in-characteristics/readme.md

 # Discussion and proposal on the topic of "range in characteristics" and the related "low-RV-high" definition

+(To provide edits or comments on this document, contact dylan.beaudette@ca.usda.gov or jennifer.wood@ca.usda.gov)

 A concise rationale for a clearly defined set of "ranges" was given by Wilding et al. in late '60s.
 In the following decades, various authors addressed the issue of ranges for soil and map unit properties, offering both philosophical and operational approaches (Jansen and Arnold 1976, Hudson 1980 and 1990, Young et al 1991).
 Until the creation of the NASIS SSURGO database, soil and map unit property data were on provided to users, in the printed manuscripts, as ranges with two end points.
 These ranges were developed using the "Form 5" from pedon data collected during initial soil survey operations.
 When NASIS was created, the concept of the "representative value" was added to the range end points ("low" and "high") in order to provide a single value needed by a variety of modern uses made possible by the digital environment.
 When the manuscript range values were converted from the intermediate 3SD database to NASIS, the middle value between the two end points was used.
 For subsequent initial soil surveys, the low, RV, and high values were populated directly into NASIS, using a variety of approaches.

+The kinds of variables for which we provide numerical ranges in the NASIS database are as follows:
+Soil properties/derived values for component horizons in a map unit:	clay %, pH, Ksat, bulk density, %OM, EC, Soil properties and environmental data for components in a map unit:	surface fragments, diagnostic feature depths, Slope, MAAT, MAST

+Population of “low”, “RV”, and “high” values in the NASIS Component table has become a major part of nitial mapping and update work.
+The definition of “low”, “RV”, and “high” values is not defined in the National Soil Survey Handbook and other National and Regional guidance is variable and even lacking.
+As a result, the population of these values varies across Regions, office areas, survey areas and even across map units within a survey area.
+In Region 2, many MLRA offices that are creating MLRA map units as a result of SDJR projects have been using the mean for population of the “RV” of elevation, MAAT, MAP, frost free days in NASIS.
+The “low” and “high” values are variously populated using the min, max, one or two standard deviations away from the mean, or some other method meant to capture the majority of the variation.

 [Recent discussions among some Soil Science Division staff](https://casoilresource.lawr.ucdavis.edu/wiki/Low-rv-high) have centered around the desire to have a quantitative definition for the "low, RV, and high" values, to better accomodate computationally derived values, when available, for populating the SSURGO database.
+There is currently a proposed edit to the National Soil Survey Handbook Part 618.55 for the populatio of Component Slope Gradient in NASIS.

+“These values may be determined by a statistical summary of the slope gradient layer for a given map unit layer.
+Slope gradient distributions are seldom normal, eliminating the use of conventional statistical parameters like mean and standard deviation as tools for determining the high, low a representative values.
+These values should be based on the robust parameters of percentiles.
+The representative value is based on the median.
+The low and high should be based on ranges that capture a majority of the area represented in a map unit.
+Using the 10th and 90th percentiles as the low and high, represents 80 percent of the area.”

+We propose here to decide on a standard towards which we aspire for all values in NASIS.
+There appears to be general agreement on the central tendency approach, with RV as median/50th percentile.
+For the low/high we can settle on a set of values, acknowledging any limitations.
+There is a lack of consensus on which percentiles to target for the low and the high.
+The 5th and 95th, 10th and 90th,  and 25th and 75th  have been suggested, see Appendix 1 for extended email exchange on this topic.
+In the currently proposed definition we suggest that the ‘low’ is intended to approximate the 5th to 10th percentile, and the high is intended to approximate the 90th to the 95th percentile.
+This acknowledges that the data developer has leeway in populating this value depending on the quantity of data, the quality of the data, and the kind of variable being described.
+For instance, the data source may be for the map unit, whereas the value being reported is for the map unit component.
+Or, data being summarized may be for component soil properties, where much less data might exist, and a wider range of the samples would like to be included ( for instance 5th to 95th percentiles, encompassing 90% of the range observed).
+This would be in contrast perhaps to modeled raster-based elevation or climatic data sets, where a narrow range of samples could be included due to the abundance of pixel values available to sample (10th to 90th percentiles, where capturing 80% of the range might be more appropriate).

-The following proposal attempts to formulate a quantitative definition for these terms, while accomodating the legacy data for which no definition was specified.
+The following proposal attempts to formulate a quantitative definition for the terms "low, RV, high", while accomodating the legacy data for which no definition was available.

-## Proposal for changes to the National Soil Survey Handbook - new definitions of “low-representative value-high"
+# Proposal for changes to the National Soil Survey Handbook - new definitions of “low-representative value-high"

+## Authors/supporters
+(Add your name if you concur with this proposal, include title and email address.)

+Jennifer Wood, Soil Data Quality Specialist, Region 2 Soil Survey Office, jennifer.wood@ca.usda.gov Dylan Beaudette, Digital Soil Mapping Specialist, Region 2 Soil Survey Office, dylan.beaudett@ca.usda.gov Tom D’Avello, Soil Scientist/GIS Specialist, NSSC-Geospatial Research Unit, tom.davello@wv.usda.gov Stephen Roecker – Soil Data Quality Specialist/GIS Specialist, NRCS Region 11, stephen.roecerk@in.usda.gov Russ Almaraz, GIS Specialist, Region 2 Soil survey office, russ.almaraz@ca.usda.gov Jason Nemecek, State Soil Scientist, Wisconsin, jason.nemecek@wi.usda.gov Skye Wills, Soil Scientist, National Soil Survey Center, skye.wills@ca.usda.gov

-## Background
+## Justification

-Currently the terms low, rv, and-high are mentioned in sections 618.2 and 618.3 of the NSSH, but not defined.
+Currently the terms low, rv, and-high are mentioned in sections [618.2 and 618.3 of the NSSH](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/ref/?cid=nrcs142p2_054223), but not defined.
 A loose definition has made sense because of the highly variable methods used to populate the low, rv, and high values in all of the various data fields in NASIS that represent a collection of many different vintages and